 Now we’ve got the structure of our files and design system, so we can move directly to the files — namely, to the organization of the workspace in the file itself.

 Always remember that it is necessary to divide large projects into pages.
-For example, if you create a design for several pages of the site, they should be on different pages in your files.
+For example, if you create different design options for several pages of a website, separate them into different pages in your file to keep versions organized.
 After that, create a separate page with the final, approved options that will go live.

 Keep all versions of the design on a separate page.
 Never delete anything.
 Instead, create an archive.